opensearch-project/sql/sql-odbc/docs/dev/BUILD_INSTRUCTIONS.md

 cpack .
 ```

-`Open Distro for Elasticsearch SQL ODBC Driver-<version>-Darwin.pkg` will be generated in the build directory.
+`OpenSearch SQL ODBC Driver-<version>-Darwin.pkg` will be generated in the build directory.

 ### Testing
 See [run_tests.md](./run_tests.md)